-Friendly coffee shop featuring fresh baked pastries & savory egg dishes by morning ~ fresh salad, soup, sandwich & mediterranean lunch spot midday ~ and relaxed evening bistro featuring wine flights, charcuterie, cheese boards & succulent dining dishes by Chef Todd Davies ~ Fairfix is the place for fresh local flavor.
+Fairfix in Fairfax is a friendly cafe featuring fresh baked pastries & savory egg dishes by morning ~ a fresh salad, soup, sandwich & mediterranean lunch spot midday ~ Fairfix is the place for fresh local flavor.

 We get up early so you can have your daily fresh baked pastries like scones, tasty egg scrambles and hot fair-trade organic coffees.